 How easy was it to find their email address?
 How quick is their response time in general?
-A sign of a consultant that communicates effectively via email is one that responds the same day and that will answer all of your questions.
+A sign of consultant who communicates effectively via email is one who responds the same day and will answer all of your questions.

 Instant Messengers and Chats

 Not all consulting firms have instant messenger or chat features; however, these can be incredibly helpful.
 For example, a chat feature on their website can allow you to ask simple questions that don’t require a full conversation.
 A smart consultant will use a chat bot to answer basic questions and will have representatives available for more in-depth discussions.
 What makes chat and instant messenger features so effective is that they are a more convenient way to communicate since you don’t have to go through the process of sending an email and waiting for a reply or wasting time on a phone call when you’re just beginning to look into their services.